andras-simonyi/citeproc-org/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see http://www.gnu.org/licenses/.

+---

+The "Chicago Manual of Style 17th edition (author-date)" CSL style and the "en-US" CSL locale distributed with `citeproc-el` are both licensed under the [Creative Commons Attribution-ShareAlike 3.0 Unported license](http://creativecommons.org/licenses/by-sa/3.0/) and were developed within the Citation Style Language project (see http://citationstyles.org).
+The "Chicago Manual of Style 17th edition (author-date)" CSL style was written by Julian Onions with contributions from Sebastian Karcher, Richard Karnesky and Andrew Dunning.